 These Charges Must Be Taken Seriously

 Murder and manslaughter are different crimes, but we need to point out that they both have serious consequences.
 Today, we are going to go over the different levels of homicide charges.
-This page is meant to serve as a brief summary only, so please speak with a qualified attorney about your particular case.
+This page is meant to serve as a summary only, so please speak with a qualified attorney about your particular case.

 Involuntary manslaughter charges are applied when a person causes the death of someone else due to their negligent, reckless, or unlawful acts and is generally not meant to be intentional.